AFM-SPM/TopoStats/docs/configuration.md

 topostats process --savefig-dpi 400 --cmap rainbow --savefig-format svg
 ```

+### Absolute v Relative paths

-[^1] When writing file paths you can use absolute or relative paths.
+When writing file paths you can use absolute or relative paths.
 On Windows systems absolute paths start with the
 drive letter (e.g. `c:/`) on Linux and OSX systems they start with `/`.
 Relative paths are started either with a `./`
 which denotes the current directory or one or more `../` which means the higher level directory from the current
 directory.
 You can always find the current directory you are in using the `pwd` (`p`rint `w`orking `d`irectory).
 If